Assets

 - Serial Number — Manufacturer's serial

-- Installation Date — When it was installed
+- Installation Date — When it was put in

 - Not in Use — Mark assets that are inactive or decommissioned